Hiking the Cinque Terre

-By far, the most popular hike in Italy connects the 5 villages of Cinque Terre, along the coast of southern Liguria.
-Some parts of this trek might have “easy” labels, but you should still take them seriously.
-Climbers report how they mistakenly thought this was an easy stroll, then ended up exhausted.
+By far the most popular hike in Italy connects the 5 fishing villages of the Cinque Terre, along the coast of southern Liguria.
+Some parts of this trek might have “Easy” labels, but you still need to take them seriously.
+Climbers report how they mistakenly thought this was an easy stroll, then ended up exhausted, or worse, stuck.

-Cinque Terre region has finally clamped down on the wrong foot ware.
-Too many tourists have tried and failed to climb the challenging trek up in the hills that connects these villages.
-And flip-flops are the reason why so many have needed to be rescued.
-Many people find it almost impossible to climb down a steep path wearing these.
+The Cinque Terre region has finally clamped down on wrong footwear.
+Too many tourists have tried and failed to climb the challenging trek up in the hills that connect these five beautiful villages.
+And especially flip-flops are the reason why so many hikers have needed to be rescued, as it’s almost impossible to come down a steep path wearing these.

 Fines for rescue

-Cinque Terre has started a public information campaign educating visitors about this issue, and about proper hike preparation.
+Cinque Terre’s authorities have started a public information campaign educating visitors about this issue and about proper hike preparation.
 Club Alpino Italiano has charged fines for rescues since April of 2019.
-This hugely popular region is preparing for a rush of tourism.
-750,000 cruise ships visitors are expected to land on its shores this season (2019), almost double from last year.
+And this hugely popular region is preparing for an unprecedented rush of tourism.
+750,000 cruise ships visitors are expected to land on its shores this season (2019), almost doubling the number from last year.

-In conclusion, flip-flops are great fun on the beach, but bring proper hiking boots for this trek.
-You also need plenty of water, sunscreen lotion and a wide brimmed hat.
+In conclusion, flip-flops are great fun and look good on the beach, but bring sturdy walking shoes or better yet, proper hiking boots for this trek.
+You also need plenty of water, sunscreen lotion and a wide brim hat.

 Read more in Fodor’s Hiking footware in Cinque Terre